jerhon/honlsoft-v2/blog/2020/2020-09-19-sprucing-up-the-site-with-transitions.md

 I also had set up later in the page text that moves in from the right page as it comes into view for recent posts.
 I used transitions coupled with an "Intersection Observer".
-I'll detail that in a future post.
+I'll detail how to work with that in a future post.

 ![Rotating link card](./honlsoft-transitions.jpg)